myrthebuckens/TMD-Sustainability/README.md

 # TMD-Sustainability
-The github for the sustainability project for the course Text Mining Domains at Vrije Universiteit Amsterdam (2021)
+The github for the sustainability project for the course Text Mining Domains at Vrije Universiteit Amsterdam (2021).
+Students: Myrthe Buckens, Dyon van der Ende and Eva den Uijl